Table of Contents

 Homework performance is a pure reflection of learning for learning's sake.
 Everyone could have the time and resources to work out the perfect solutions, but it would not be worth the effort if the motivation is a better grade.

-How much of what you do for a class is on your own volition and not for assessment?
+How much of what you do for a course is on your own volition and not for assessment?

 Why grade on a curve